MGT 100 Week 3

 These automated systems’ pricing decisions ensure that price and quantity variables will both be correlated with unobserved demand- and supply-shifters.
 Would it be possible to escape price endogeneity in demand estimation?

 What is the best measure of price?
 Is it per-unit, or per-volume?
 Consumers are more responsive to price adjustments than to changes in product size, so shrinkflation and skimpflation can effectively obfuscate price increases.
+But what would this do to demand estimates?

 Any may correlate with equilibrium prices, leading to endogeneity biases if left uncontrolled